-Site Development to support eligible infrastructure is an eligible item for State/Local funding, but the infrastructure needs to be programmed under the appropriate eligible Project Component.
+Site Development to support eligible infrastructure is an eligible item for SL funding, but the infrastructure needs to be programmed under the appropriate eligible Project Component.
 For example, electrical utilities may be funded in advance of a new public-use apron as a phase of constructing the apron.
 This includes, but is not limited to, associated site work, drainage, paving (public use roadways, taxiways, taxi lanes and aprons; and non-revenue auto parking), erosion control, lighting, airfield signage, marking, security fencing, gates (manual and powered) and main line utilities (water, electric, gas, telephone/cable/data, and sanitary sewer) needed for the development area’s operation.

 Site Development to support eligible infrastructure is only eligible to support the development of public- owned, non-exclusive use areas on public use airports. (i.e. see RWY, TWY, etc.) All projects must be reviewed by Aeronautics prior to programming.